+Updated July 15.
 The COVID-19 vaccination process in Cambodia is being managed by a patchwork of different ministries, but rest assured it is proceeding and Cambodia has committed to vaccinating foreign residents.
-If you are in Phnom Penh and have a work permit, you can get vaccinated immediately.
-Otherwise, the best advice is to register online, notify your employer that you are interested, and then just be patient.
+If you are in Phnom Penh and living in a designated zone, you can get vaccinated immediately.
+Otherwise, the best advice is to register online or with your sangkat, notify your employer that you are interested, and then just be patient.

 Vaccinations are now officially open to foreign residents of Cambodia, and the reality is that as a foreigner in Cambodia, you’re likely to get vaccinated faster than if you were living in Europe!
 Read on for more info.

 Update!
 As of July, 2021, vaccinations are being offered to Siem Reap residents with valid visas.
 You can get more information here.

 Vaccinations for Phnom Penh and Kandal residents

 As of late May, 2021, Phnom Penh and Kandal province have been designated “hot zones” and vaccine supplies have been directed there.
 If you’re in another province, be patient because they are vaccinating people quickly and will expand to other areas with cases of soon.
 The current process requires all residents to register with their local village chief — your landlord can do this for you, or provide you with a letter confirming that you live at that address, which you can take to your local Sangkat office.
 They will give you an authorization letter to take to a vaccination center (and they can tell you where the closest one is).

 Some of the vaccination centers are Boeung Keng Kang High School in BKK1, Chey Chomneah Primary School in BKK3, Tuol Tumpoung High School in TTP, and Yamabiko Primary School in Sen Sok.
 Some people have reported going to above the vaccination spots without an authorization letter and getting vaccinated.
 Your mileage may vary.

 Getting your vaccination card